thomasgstewart/simulation-tutorial/simulation-tutorial.md

 The primary endpoint (length-of-stay) between the two groups will be comapred using a Wilcoxon two-sample test.

-You are asked to find the minimal detectable difference, with 80% power, if 150 patients are enrolled in each arm.
+You are asked to find the minimal detectable difference, with 80% power, if 150 patients are enrolled **in each arm**.

 ``` r
 require(magrittr, quietly = TRUE)